little-dude/xain-sdk/docs/examples/pytorch.md

 def flatten_weights(self) -> [np.ndarray, np.ndarray, np.ndarray]:
 ```

+Note, that the functions for flattening and expanding weights deal with a single numpy array instead of a list of numpy arrays, that means the flattened weights have to be un-/packed from/to a list in the `train_round()` method.
 The last part of our model class is setting the optimizer together with loss function and training loop.

 ```python
 def train_n_epochs(self, trainloader, number_of_epochs: int) -> None: